webyrd/imperishable-wonderland/perishable/wills-big-bad-boring-braindump-on-relational-programming/book.md

 # What are the tradeoffs of implementing miniKanren/microKanren as an embedded domain specific language?

+Advantages of implementing miniKanren as an embedded domain specific language include:

+* the implementation can use parts of the host language's implementation---for example, the existance of pairs, symbols, and numbers in Scheme;

+* programmers can get the benefits of a (constraint) logic programming language, without having to give up the features and libraries and runtime of the host language---for example, Clojure programs can write a sophisticated application in Clojure, making full use of the JVM and the many Clojure and Java libraries, while adding logic programming functionality through `core.logic` (David Nolen's miniKanren-inspired EDSL in Clojure);

+* miniKanren or microKanren can be quickly or easily ported to almost any host language, on various runtimes/platforms;

+* the small size of miniKanren, and especially microKanren, makes it quick and easy to modify or extend the implementaion.

+Disadvantages of implementing miniKanren as an embedded domain specific language include:

+* there is not a single "canonical" implementation or set of libraries that the entire miniKanren community uses;

+* the miniKanren community is itself somewhat fragmented, based on host language;

+* the ease of implementation has resulted in hundreds or thousands of simple implementations of microKanren, and a fair number of implementations of miniKanren, which can seem overwhelming to anyone new to miniKanren;

+* the embedded domain specific language approach can make whole-program optimization, compilation, and other techniques challenging or impossible.

 # What are the differences between miniKanren and other logic or constraint logic programming languages?

 # The Prolog elephant in the room